tclaus/locationguru/README.md

 Start the service:
 $: brew services start redis

+Start the JobQueue:
+$: QUEUE=* rake resque:work

 Export the redis local environment:
 $: export REDISTOGO_URL=localhost:6379

+All environments may be inserted to the .env file.

 For the environment you can create a .env file in the main directory and copy the
 line: 'export REDISTOGO_URL=localhost:6379' into it.